ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 ### Minor Axiom III: Decide in advance what gain you want from a venture, and when you get it, get out
 One excellent way to reinforce the ‘ending’ feeling is to rig up some kind of reward for yourself.
 A medal, if you will.

+# The Third Major Axiom: On Hope
+## When the ship starts to sink, don’t pray.
+Jump.
+* Dont wait around when trouble shows itself.
+Get away from it promptly.
+Don't hope, don't pray.
+Hope and prayer are nice, no doubt, but they are not useful as tools of a speculative operation.
+* Ask yourself whether the developing problem is likely to get fixed.
+Look for trustworthy and tangible evidence that improvement is on the way, and if you see none, take action without further delay.
+Calmly and deliberately before everybody else has started to panic, jump off the ship and save yourself.

+#### Obstacle while jumping:
+1. The fear of regret of a loser will turn into a winner after you’ve gone away.
+But that is seldom a wise course where your money is concerned.
+2. The need to abandon part of an investment.
+This is inordinately painful to some.
+To console you, however, I can tell you that it gets less painful with practice.
+3. The third obstacle to the Third Axiom’s implementation is the difficulty of admitting you were wrong. - you should explore yourself and seek ways to handle it.

+### Minor Axiom IV: Accept small losses cheerfully as a fact of life.
+Expect to experience several while awaiting a large gain.
+Ideally we should welcome our small losses, since they protect us from large losses.